Athush30/Uni_network_design/README.md

 5. **Justification for Backbone**
    Explains the preference for active routers and Layer 3 switches over traditional routers, highlighting their performance, scalability, and cost-effectiveness.
 It also details the selection of single-mode and multi-mode fiber-optic cables for different network segments.

-6. **Bill of Materials**
-   Lists the required hardware, including Layer 3 and Layer 2 switches, servers, and routers, along with quantities, unit prices, and total costs (Grand Total: $97,720).

 ## Key Features
 - **Scalable and Hierarchical Design**: Ensures modularity, fault isolation, and future expansion.